Facebook Advertising, Retargeting, Google AdWords And PPC

 Harnessing The Power Of Facebook Ads, Retargeting and Google AdWords

 Now that your website is set up with functional messaging that can actually convert, you need to begin to drive traffic to it.
 This is where sources like paid Facebook ads come into play.
-Paid ads primary focus is to turn that traffic into dollars.
-Paying for traffic on platforms like Facebook Ads and Google AdWords, you can now become quite particular about who you want to view your offer.
-With these tools, you know possess the power to zone in on a target audience and forgo those people who are unlikely to buy.
+Paid ads primary focus is to turn targeted traffic into sales.
+Paying for traffic on platforms like Facebook Ads and Google AdWords, you can now become quite targeted about who you want to view your offer.
+With the targeting tools that these paid ads provide, you now possess the power to direct your marketing message to a particular audience that will have an interest in your products or services and to avoid the people who are unlikely to buy.

-This specific targeting offers the opportunity to engage viewers through the use of highly profitable ads that also offer you tons of information that you can employ towards other aspects of your marketing strategy.
-It is quite common to utilize paid ads to test the waters when it comes to trying out the effectiveness of a new offer.
-This is a good way to gauge interest before you move into the next phase of broadcasting the offer via newsletters, blog posts, or your homepage.
+The specific targeting provided by PPC ads offers you the opportunity to engage viewers quickly through the use of unique ad sets that can assist you in testing new offers.
+This allows you to quickly and easily test the waters when it comes to trying out the effectiveness of the new offer.
+This is a good way to test the offer before you spend money on the next phase of your marketing efforts.
 Utilizing paid ads to generate targeted traffic also affords you the opportunity to engage a larger portion of your target audience over time.

-Paid ads offer more than just the ability to target particular people, they also have the ability to become scalable.
-Simply changing your budget can raise or lower the number of people who see it.
+Paid ads offer more than just the ability to target particular people, they also have the ability to scale your marketing efforts.
+Simply changing your budget can raise or lower the number of people who see you’re ads.
 Should you find yourself in a slower period and are needing extra customers, the simple way forward is to just increase your budget.
-This will get more eyes in front of your offer resulting in more traffic to your website and, in turn, more revenue to your bottom line – as long as your site is functioning properly, and your offer is of value.
+This will get more eyes in front of your offer resulting in more traffic to your website and, in turn, more revenue to your bottom line – as long as your site is functioning properly, and your offer is interesting and of value.

 What’s The Key To Paid Facebook Ads and Adwords?

-The bottom line when it comes to making the most of paid ads ends and beings with the offer.
+The bottom line when it comes to making the most of paid ads is largely dependent on the offer.
 Your offer must be unique and attractive.
-If your offer is subpar and doesn’t encourage people to notice its value, it will be difficult to move forward – with paid ads or not.
-If your offer is solid, then it’s just a matter of observing which platform is encouraging the most action from your target audience.
-The top two platforms currently dominating the market are Facebook and Google.
+If your offer is subpar or doesn’t promote interested in its value, then it will not be possible to have success with your paid ads.
+If your offer is solid, then it’s just a matter of nailing the targeting on the correct platform where your target audience is located.
+The top two platforms currently dominating for pay for click are Facebook and Google.

 Harnessing The Power Of Facebook Ads